Answered By: Amanda Pruka

 DOI = Digital Object Identifier.
 It is a stable identifier that does not change, unlike a URL.

 You can often find DOI at the top of scholarly articles.
+Most citations require a DOI if available.

 A DOI begins with a 10. or 12.---- For example: 10.1016/j.foodres.2018.05.072